BSI Group: BSI Identify

-The built environment sector ... needs to accelerate the adoption of readily available means of providing product traceability. ...
-[T]here is a strong case for materials and products to carry permanent marking to ensure their identification and traceability...and...a consistent labelling and traceability system.
+In 2021, BSI Group, with support from the Construction Products Association, led the development of a product identification and traceability system known as BSI Identify.
+The initiative responded to recommendations made by Dame Judith Hackitt following her review of building safety, which called for wider adoption of permanent product marking and consistent labelling systems to improve traceability across the built environment sector.

 BSI Identify uses new Digital Object Identifier (DOI) technology "to deliver a unique, constant, and interoperable identifier", known as a BSI UPIN, "which can be assigned to products to help UK manufacturers to directly manage information about their products in the supply chain".
-The aim of the BSI Identify programme is that "wherever you are with [a] product, you can take a snapshot of the QR code with your mobile device and it will immediately take you to the product technical data sheet.
-You can see exactly what product it is, you can answer any questions about it, you can see installation advice etc."
+The aim of the BSI Identify programme is that "wherever you are with [a] product, you can take a snapshot of the QR code with your mobile device, and it will immediately take you to the product technical data sheet.
+You can see exactly what product it is, you can answer any questions about it, you can see installation advice, etc."

 Coat of arms

 The BSI coat of arms was granted by the College of Arms in 1951.